dcos-terraform/terraform-aws-dcos/docs/quickstart/README.md

 terraform apply plan.out
 ```

-Once Terraform has completed applying our plan, you should see an output similar to the one below.
-You can now enter the `cluster-address` output to access your DC/OS cluster in the browser of your choice (Chrome, Safari recommended).
+Once Terraform has completed applying our plan, you should see output similar to the following:

 <p align=center>
 <img src="../images/install/terraform-apply.png" />